markimus-maximus/CMC_Scraper/README.md

 2. Extracting data from a row.
 Rows include data from one cryptocurrency.
 For example all of the data associated with bitcoin on one day is contained within a row.
 The method `__get_crypto_rows(url_list:list, num_page:int)` uses `soup.find_all('tr', attrs={'class':'cmc-table-row'})` to extract all rows.
 In addition, the `__get_crypto_rows` method generates a list of the URLS accessed.
 3. Extracting individual data from each row.
 Individual data from one row includes `Rank, Name, Market Capitalisation, Price, Circulating Supply, Ticker, 24 h change`.
 These data are extracted using the `__scrape_items_from_row()` method.
 These data were extracted using the `td` tag, for example: `(row.find('td', attrs={'class': 'cmc-table__cell cmc-table__cell--sticky cmc-table__cell--sortable cmc-table__cell--left cmc-table__cell--sort-by__rank'}).text.strip())` where `.strip` extracts only the text.
 The extracted text was typed appropriately, e.g. `str` for names and `float` for price.
 To clean the data, `re.sub("[^\d\.]", "", <variable>)` was used on float data to remove any non-numerical data.
-This method then appends the data to a instance list variable.
+This method then appends the data to an instance list variable.
 A user-friendly tag can be generated using the `__generate_user_friendly_tag()` method, which generates a unique ID by combining the name for a particular record with the source url.
-4. Concatenating into a list of lists.
+4. Concatenating data into a list of lists according to the day of record.
 After all of the data across the desired number of webpages has been scraped, the result is a series of category lists with concatenated data e.g. name list.
 In order to match each record from a given list with its corresponding data (e.g. cryptocurrency name with price of the same day), the `__daily_record_concatenater()`' method combines each record category based on the index to create a list of all records e.g. `['Bitcoin https://coinmarketcap.com/historical/20130509/', 'https://coinmarketcap.com/historical/20130509/', 1, 'Bitcoin', 1254535361.61, 112.67, 11134600.0, 'BTC', 0.1]` which corresponds to `["ID", "source_url", "Rank", "Name", "Market Capitalisation", "Price", "Circulating Supply", "Ticker", "24 h change"]` for one record.
-This concatenation is carried out for every index in each of the lists to return a list of lists.
+This concatenation is carried out for every index in each list to return a list of lists.
 5. Bringing the private methods together.
 The `get_crypto(url_list:list, num_pages=None)` method uses all of the crypto scraping and processing methods discussed above together under one method.
 The arguments which can be passed to this method include the url list (Milestone 2) and an optional argument which is the number of pages to scrape from the list (the default is all pages).
 6. Converting data to a dataframe.